A few months ago, my closest friends shared the most exciting news anyone could ask for - they're having a baby!

 2. Upgrading your living situation

 Many couples need more space once they have their first or second baby.
 If this is you, you may even be considering buying your first home.
-This would mean factoring in saving for a down payment, moving costs and more.
-To avoid becoming house poor or stretching yourself too thin, it's essential to factor in any moving and home purchase cuts into your budget as you plan for your new baby.
+This would mean factoring in saving for a down payment, moving costs, and more.

 3. Baby things

-- Diapers: According to Pop Sugar, the average baby goes through six to ten diapers in a day which can come to $80 a month or close to $900 in diaper costs a year.
-To really save on this expense, consider buying diapers in bulk (hey Costco and BJs), using coupons or accepting diapers as part of your registry.
+According to Pop Sugar, the average baby goes through six to ten diapers in a day which can come to $80 a month or close to $900 in diaper costs a year.
+To really save on this expense, consider buying diapers in bulk (hey Costco and BJs), using coupons, or accepting diapers as part of your registry.
 You'll also need to remember wipes!

 4. Childcare and babysitting